 Aging:

-The wine remained on lees with weekly bâtonnage for five months post-fermentation in the same barrels.
-Malolactic fermentation was suppressed to preserve acidity and the varietal purity of Folgasão.
-The result is a structured yet refined wine with citrus oil, dried herbs, and wet stone aromas, supported by a creamy texture and a long, saline finish.
+The wine aged on lees with weekly bâtonnage for five months.
+Malolactic was blocked to maintain acidity.
+The result is a textured, structured white with citrus, dried herbs, and wet stone, wrapped in a creamy, saline finish.

 Winemaker: